Search This Site

 Teach Your Baby to Sign (Monica Beyer)

-Teach Your Baby to Sign (Monica Beyer).
+Teach Your Baby to Sign.
 Teaching basic signs to my babies has always been something I’ve made a priority.
 Young children often learn to communicate through signs much sooner than they learn to communicate through words.
 Studies have also shown that children who grow up with a familiarity with sign language also seem to have an easier time later on in life when they try learning foreign languages, with is an added motivation for teaching my babies to sign.

 And, as a mom, my absolute favorite part about this toy is the fact that if (or rather when) the pieces get lost it doesn’t really matter since you can easily substitute any other toys – it doesn’t have to be the original ones!